csek06/appd-binary-downloader/README.md

 - "o" "Flag to set the output folder of binaries, default is current directory"
 - "debug" "Flag to enable debug logging"
+- "list-versions" "Flag to list the current supported major versions of aggregate binaries (not just for a single binary type e.g. Java)"

 ## how to run on mac (open app from an unidentified developer)